open-cloud/open-cloud.github.io.old/4_notes.md

    home page (and does not reflect changes made through the Customize tab).
 [DONE]

 11. Slice objects should not be saved if creator is not set.
-A non-admin should not be able to set the creator to someone else.
+[DONE] A non-admin should not be able to set the creator to someone else.

 12. Determine if Sliver.IP is a useful field or redundant with